Lake Virmayarvi

-Lake Virmajärvi (Вирмаярви; Virmajärvi) is a small (1 km long) lake straddling the border between Finland (Ilomantsi municipality) and Russia (Suoyarvsky District, Republic of Karelia).
-It is located 19 km east of the village of Hattuvaara.
-The easternmost point of Finland and of the Schengen Area and of the continental European Union is located on an island in the lake.
+Lake Virmayarvi (Вирмаярви; Virmajärvi) is a small (1 km long) lake straddling the border between Finland (Ilomantsi municipality) and Russia (Suoyarvsky District, Republic of Karelia).
+The lake has an area of 37.9 ha, of which 13 ha belongs to Finland and 24.9 ha to Russia.
+Its surface elevation is 175.8 m above sea level.

+The lake is located 16 km east of the village of Hattuvaara.
+The easternmost point of Finland and of the continental European Union is located on an island in the lake.
+A national border has passed through Virmajärvi since 1621, when the Swedish–Russian border was demarcated following the Treaty of Stolbovo of 1617.
+The current border was established in 1940 after the Moscow Peace Treaty.